burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   return std::to_string(i);
 }
 ```

 Every module implementation file implicitly:
 * Imports the module that it belongs to.
-* Gains access to all declarations, even those that are not exported from module interface file.
+* Gains access to all declarations, even those that are not exported from the module interface file.
 [5,p.396]

 ## What You Can not Define in a Module Implementation File

-Some entities must always be defined in a **module interface file**:
+Unfortunately, some entities must always be defined in a **module interface file**:

 1. The definitions of all exported templates,
 2. A function definition with `auto` return type deduction.
 For auto return type deduction to work, the compiler needs the function definition to be part of the module interface.